Back to work factsheet for employers

-Q: Some of my employees self-isolated prior to lockdown and I am aware that one employee was living with someone who was symptomatic.
+Q: Some of my employees had been required to self-isolate and I am aware that one employee was living with someone who was symptomatic.
 How do I check if my employees are fit to return to work?

 A: Usually, it is possible to request a fit note to gain confirmation that an employee is able to attend work.
 However, in the current circumstances, this may not be possible and your normal procedures may need to be relaxed.